-The original line through the parish, called the Grand Junction Railway when it was constructed, is now more usually referred to as the West Coast mainline and at the time of writing the passenger service is run by Virgin Trains.
-The open access policy in place now allows other companies to apply for train access, Virgin Trains will not have the next West Coast franchise but plan to have a number of daily services between Blackpool North and London Euston although they will not stop at Warrington Bank Quay.
+The original line through the parish, called the Grand Junction Railway when it was constructed, is now more usually referred to as the West Coast mainline and the passenger service is run by Avanti.
+The open access policy in place now allows other companies to apply for train access, Grand Central plan to have a number of daily services between Blackpool North and London Euston although they will not stop at Warrington Bank Quay.
 We do get occasional special passenger trains through the parish, some hauled by steam locomotives and some by diesel locomotives.
 Often these are going north to run along one of the iconic routes, the Settle and Carlisle line, or the Cumbrian Coast route, but not always.
-Although still run by the same company, Virgin, the trains along this route have seen a change of livery.
+The passenger trains along this route have seen a change of livery for the new Avanti operating company.

-The original base grey has been replaced by a white base coat with the familiar Virgin red used for the new top layer design.

-The Warrington to Chester line recently saw a change of franchise from ‘Arriva Trains Wales’ to ‘Transport for Wales’ necessitating a new livery to be applied all the train carriages; do look out for the new white and red livery.
+The Warrington to Chester line has seen a change of franchise from ‘Arriva Trains Wales’ to ‘Transport for Wales’ necessitating a new livery to be applied all the train carriages; do look out for the new white and red livery.
 Northern Rail have an hourly service connecting Chester and Leeds.

 The Chester line sees log trains that run between a variety of locations in the north to Kronospan at Chirk and sand trains that run between Middleton Towers and the Ince and Elton ENRIC works.
 One train each week takes coal to Penyffordd.
-The log train is run by Colas and the sand working by EWS/DB.
+The log train is run by Colas and the sand and coal workings by EWS/DB.